 In December 2014, Brian Urlacher participated in the USO Chairman's Holiday tour, providing entertainment to US troops in five countries.

-In 2014, Brian Urlacher underwent a hair transplant surgery performed by RESTORE Hair.
-He became a spokesman for the Illinois-based clinic and appeared on billboards and television.
-Urlacher later sued a Florida-based hair transplant clinic for using his image and likeness without his consent.
+In 2014, Brian Urlacher underwent a hair transplant surgery performed by RESTORE Hair and became a spokesman for the clinic.
+He also later sued a Florida-based hair transplant clinic for using his image without consent.

-In 2015, Brian Urlacher told ESPN that he still respected the Bears organization and front office, but has yet to speak to Phil Emery, who was fired in 2014.
+In 2015, Brian Urlacher told ESPN that he still respected the Bears organization and front office, but has yet to speak to Phil Emery.

 On March 13, 2016, Brian Urlacher married Jennipher Frost, a former contestant on America's Next Top Model.

-On November 21, 2017, Brian Urlacher was announced as one of 27 semi-finalists for the 2018 Pro Football Hall of Fame class.
-This nomination was Urlacher's first and came in his first year of eligibility.
+On November 21, 2017, Brian Urlacher was announced as one of 27 semi-finalists for the 2018 Pro Football Hall of Fame class, his first year of eligibility.

 On December 5, 2017, Brian Urlacher was inducted into the College Football Hall of Fame.

-In 2017, Brian Urlacher appealed to a Cook County court to remove Kennedy from Robertson's custody after her husband was shot and killed.
+In 2017, Brian Urlacher appealed to a Cook County court to remove Kennedy from Tyna Robertson's custody after her husband was shot and killed in their residence.

 In 2017, Brian Urlacher was inducted into the College Football Hall of Fame.